WHO IS RESPONSIBLE FOR PROCESSING YOUR PERSONAL INFORMATION?

 Within PGI - Information may be shared within PGI, including with other PGI subsidiaries.
 PGI employees are authorized to access personal information only to the extent necessary to serve the applicable purpose and to perform their jobs.

 With our clients - The nature of our services demands that we share certain personal data with our clients.
-This means that we share CVs and / or motivational letters (name, country of origin, work experience, position, duration of employment) where necessary in order to provide our clients with the sufficient information where they can make an informed decision relating to your possible employment.
-Most of our clients are located outside of the EU/EEA; appropriate safeguards have been put in place to comply to the GDPR (see also “Transferring data outside the EU/EEA”).
+This means that we share CVs and / or motivational letters (name, country of origin, work experience, position, duration of employment) when and where necessary in order to provide our clients with sufficient information so they can make an informed decision relating to your possible employment.
+Most of our clients are located outside of the EU/EEA; appropriate safeguards have been put in place to comply with the GDPR (see also “Transferring data outside the EU/EEA”).

 US Government – the nature of our services to you demands that we secure appropriate approvals on behalf of our clients which make possible your application for a visa (or an extension of status as the case may be) so that you can work legally in the United States.
 This means that we share certain personal data with the Dept. of Labor, or the Department of Homeland Security through the US Citizenship and Information Service (USCIS) as needed, in the course of our application process on your behalf.